 When Is There a Reasonable Expectation of Privacy?

-About the expectation itself, the Supreme Court has explained that what "a person knowingly exposes to the public, even in his own home or office, is not a subject of Fourth Amendment protection... " But what he seeks to preserve as private, even in an area accessible to the public, may be constitutionally protected.
+About the expectation itself, the Supreme Court has explained that what "a person knowingly exposes to the public, even in his own home or office, is not a subject of Fourth Amendment protection.
+But what he seeks to preserve as private, even in an area accessible to the public, may be constitutionally protected."

-Homeowners have a privacy interest that extends inside their homes and in the curtilage immediately surrounding the outside of their homes, but not in the "open fields" and "wooded areas" extending beyond the curtilage.
+Homeowners have a privacy interest that extends inside their homes and in the curtilage immediately surrounding the outside of their homes.
+The Court has ruled that homeowners do not have an expectation in "open fields" and "wooded areas" extending beyond the curtilage.
 While people have a reasonable expectation of privacy in cars, the expectation of privacy is less than a homeowner's privacy interest in their home.

 When Isn't There a Reasonable Expectation of Privacy?